Reading time: 14 minutes

 Tighter regulation of reverse mortgages

-Kell says there are now consumer protection laws specific to these products as well as general consumer protection laws.
+There are now consumer protection laws specific to these products as well as general consumer protection laws.

 Some of the main consumer protections are:

-- A no negative equity guarantee since 2012, which means borrowers can’t end up owing more to the lender than the value of their home when it’s sold.
+- A no negative equity guarantee since 2012, which means borrowers can’t end up owing more to the lender than the value of their home when it’s sold

-- Borrowers can remain in their home until they die or decide to move.
+- Borrowers can remain in their home until they die or decide to move

-- Lenders must give borrowers projections of the home equity taken using ASIC’s MoneySmart Reverse Mortgage Calculator.
+- Lenders must give borrowers projections of the home equity taken using ASIC’s Moneysmart Reverse Mortgage Calculator

-- Reverse mortgages are covered by laws that prohibit unfair contract terms.
+- Reverse mortgages are covered by laws that prohibit unfair contract terms

 Growing awareness of equity release

-All of this has made retirees cautious about spending and more proactive about seeking new sources of income.
+This has made retirees cautious about spending and more proactive about seeking new sources of income.

 Also bubbling away in the background, the impact of COVID and the horror stories emerging from the Aged Care Royal Commission have made older Australians more determined to ‘age in place’.
 A survey conducted for Household Capital in October 2020 found 73% of homeowners over age 60 wish to remain in their own home and view it as the safest place to be.